-In the following paragraphs we present the results regarding the change of posting activity, subreddit diversity, and comment toxicity, as well as a description of the sharing of news outlets links in terms of factual reporting and political bias.
-In addition, based on the large decrease in posting activity, we also delve into an analysis of user account inactivation, i.e., the ceasing of all platform-wise activity, following the quarantine and the restriction.
-We will discuss these results and their implications in the subsequent section.
+In the following subsections we present the results regarding the change of posting activity, subreddit diversity, and comment toxicity, as well as a description of the sharing of news links in terms of factual reporting and political bias.
+In addition, based on the large decrease in posting activity, we also delve into an analysis of user account inactivation, which is the ceasing of all platform-wise activity following the quarantine and restriction.
+Then, we discuss these results and their implications in Section~\ref{sec:discussion}.

-Since many users reduced or ceased their activity after the interventions or never shared a link to a news outlet present in MBFC, we could not compute all the indicators for every user and every period.
-Hence, when illustrating some indicators we report the number of users ($n$) involved in a particular analysis.
+Since many users reduced or ceased their activity after the interventions, or never shared a link to a news outlet present in MBFC, we could not compute all the indicators for every user and every period.
+Hence, when illustrating results for some indicators, we report the number of active users ($n$) involved in the analysis.